geoffrey-young/pika-filament-buffer/README.md

 - I would suggest printing the latches and bracket using standard voron parameters (40% infill, .2mm layers, 4 perimeters) for added strength.
 - the screen with the posts works best with higher temps and lower fan to keep the layers as strong as possible.  early versions had thinner posts, but the current version is a bit more rigid and should be less problematic.
 - consider using setting `only_one_perimeter_first_layer` to `true` for the screens, which helps the first layer be a little more sane.  well, in superslicer, anyway.

+I printed mine in ABS, and most people do the same.
+PLA should be fine, but ymmv...

 ### BOM